-Fourth Sunday of Advent A/2013
+Fourth Sunday of Advent A/2019

 The readings of this last Sunday of Advent anticipate the celebration of the birth of Jesus.
 They lead us to the discovery of the human history of Jesus as foretold by the prophets and fulfilled in the life of Mary and Joseph.
-They invite us to recognize Jesus as the son of man and the son of God, the savior of the world.
+They invite us to recognize Jesus as the son of man and the Son of God, the savior of the world.

 The first reading describes what happened at the time when Ahaz was the King of Israel.
 It shows that, as Isaiah pressured the king to ask for a sign from God for the protection of the land, he preferred not to do so for fear of tempting him.
-It shows equally that, because the king did not want to, God took the matter in his hand by providing a sign through the conception of a virgin who was about to give birth to a child-king whose name was Emmanuel.
+It shows equally that, because the king did not want to do so, God took the matter into his hands by providing a sign through the conception of a virgin who was about to give birth to a child-king whose name was Emmanuel.

 What is behind this text is the idea that God steps in and helps human beings when they are overwhelmed with difficulties and hardships.
-Another idea is the truth that human beings cannot resolve alone all the problems they have.
-While the solution of some depends on their effort and ability, others depend on God's help.
-The last idea reminds us that a good understanding of a prophecy should take into account the importance of historical perspective as it sheds light on the short and the long term of salvation history that includes the fate of the whole.
+Another idea is the truth that human beings cannot resolve alone all the problems they have without God's help.
+The last idea is related to the truth that the historical context helps us understand the stakes of the prophecies by shedding light on the short and the long term of salvation history.

-This text allows for understanding the stakes of today's Gospel as it relates the story of the birth of Jesus.
-In fact, the Gospel starts with the story of the engagement between Joseph and Mary, the mother of Jesus.
+This text allows us to understand the point of today's Gospel as it describes the story of the birth of Jesus.
+The Gospel starts with the story of the engagement between Joseph and Mary, the mother of Jesus.
 It says that before they lived together, Mary was found pregnant.
-Then, it shows that Joseph, seeing how the situation was unbearable, resolved to divorce her.
-But instructed by the angel, he took his wife into his home.
-The Gospel shows also that, according to the recommendation of the angel, Joseph had to give the name of Emmanuel to the baby.
+Then, it shows that Joseph, seeing how the situation was unbearable and unacceptable, resolved to divorce her.
+It also shows that instructed by the angel, Joseph took his wife into his home.
+The Gospel ends with the giving of the name of Emmanuel to the baby, according to the recommendations of the angel.

 What do we learn from this Gospel?
 Today I want to talk about Jesus' identity.
 In fact, each one of us has a history and a background.
 To know the history of a person and his background is to understand that person, to discover his identity, to shed light on his life and to grasp what makes him unique.
-Moreover, if we ignore the main events that have crossed the life of someone and contributed to the convictions and principles that guide his life, we will never grasp him correctly.
+Moreover, if we ignore the main events that have crossed the life of someone, which have contributed to his convictions and principles of life, we will never grasp him correctly.